MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ##More Configuration Options and Examples
 ###I want to:
 ####Change the ramp step size: edit Industruino firmware
-Ramp step size controls the integral interval for PWM steps at each time interval.
+Ramp step size controls the integral interval for DAC steps at each time interval.
 For example, in the GUI configuration shown above we have a 1000ms interval set, and the default ramp step size is 10.
-This means there will be a 10 PWM change every 1000ms.
-Edit the following firmware line to change the PWM step size used in ramp mode:
+This means there will be a 10 DAC change every 1000ms.
+Edit the following firmware line to change the DAC step size used in ramp mode:

     int stepSize = 10; // in mA_raw, How many steps should we take?
 From 0-4095

 ####Customize the Processing interface
-The resolution on the PWM slider is autoscaled based on the range of PWM available and the size of the GUI window.
-Thus, if you want greater control precision using your mouse for a certain project, you can restrict the PWM slider to the range you're working in.
-For instance, changing `min_PWM` to `1000` and `max_PWM` to `2000` would increase the precision of the PWM slider scale in the Processing GUI.
+The resolution on the DAC slider is autoscaled based on the range of DAC available and the size of the GUI window.
+Thus, if you want greater control precision using your mouse for a certain project, you can restrict the DAC slider to the range you're working in.
+For instance, changing `min_DAC` to `1000` and `max_DAC` to `2000` would increase the precision of the DAC slider scale in the Processing GUI.
 The interval line sets the default ms time interval.

-	int min_PWM = 0;
+	int min_DAC = 0;
-	int max_PWM = 3995;
+	int max_DAC = 3995;
 	int interval = 1000;